The Fate of Renate Langen

 The Fate of Renate Langen (Das Schicksal der Renate Langen) is a 1931 German drama film directed by Rudolf Walther-Fein and starring Mady Christians, Francis Lederer and Hilde Hildebrand.
+It was shot at the Tempelhof Studios in Berlin and on location on the Baltic coast.
+The film's sets were designed by the art directors Botho Höfer and Bernhard Schwidewski.